earthshrink/anomaly-sim/README.md

 The computed range rate is simply referred to as the (simulated) Doppler here, with no attempt to actually simulate the corresponding shifts in carrier frequency.

+## Known limitations

+- As stated, the code performs least-square fits of orbital elements rather than solve dynamical equations as in NASA/ESA OD.
+This approach would be ordinarily meaningful only within a single-attractor sphere of influence (SOI), and thus for satellite rather than deep space missions.

+  NEAR's post-encounter residuals extended to 3000 Mm, 3x Earth's SOI.
+As other forces, including the lunar and solar gravitational influences as well as the solar wind, etc., were already accounted for in the NASA/ESA OD, the residuals represent a fraction of the tracking data that could not also be attributed to such forces in any case.

+- Light time corrections are omitted in obtaining the ground station coordinates for computing range, range rate and radial acceleration.
+Even the 3x SOI distance considered for NEAR is only about 10 s, during which the ground station's relative position and velocity change little.

 ## Results

 The main result obtained is that